Charcoal-SE/charcoal-se.github.io/flagging.md

 <section>
 ## Is it any good? {#any-good}

 Yep.
 As mentioned previously, users are given some leeway to choose how accurate they want autoflags cast using their account to be, but all autoflags must be cast under a policy that is at least 99.5% accurate over a sample of 1000 posts.
-The suggested flag policy (also known as a flag condition) has an accuracy of 99.99%.
+The suggested flag policy (also known as a flag condition) has an accuracy of 100% to the nearest 0.01%.
 </section>
 <section>
 ## How does it work? {#technical-details}